- Safety and Health Topics

 The following references provide information about the control and prevention of chemical reactivity hazards, including laboratory safeguards.

-Remediation Technology Screening Matrix (RTSM) and Reference Guide, Version 4.0.
-US Department of Defense (DoD) and other Federal Agencies participating in the Federal Remediation Technologies Roundtable (FRTR), (2002, January).
+- Remediation Technology Screening Matrix (RTSM) and Reference Guide, Version 4.0.
+U.S. Department of Defense (DoD) and other Federal Agencies participating in the Federal Remediation Technologies Roundtable (FRTR), (January 2002).

 - Chemical Reduction/Oxidization.
 Describes the unique hazards associated with reduction/oxidization including physical, chemical, radiological, and biological hazards.
 Also offers effective control methods.

 - For additional information, see OSHA's Safety and Health Topics Pages on:

 Employers whose workers will be involved in emergency response operations for releases of, or substantial threats of releases of, hazardous substances regardless of the location of the hazard must comply with OSHA’s Hazardous Waste Operations and Emergency Response (HAZWOPER) standard, 29 CFR 1910.120.
 This may include emergency response following an earthquake.
 Instruction CPL 02-02-073 describes OSHA enforcement procedures under the relevant provisions of the HAZWOPER standard.

 The U.S. Environmental Protection Agency (EPA) has promulgated a standard applying OSHA’s HAZWOPER standard to state and local government workers in states where there is no OSHA-approved State Plan.
 See 40 CFR Part 311.